-Since we opened, we have pulled all of our shots in a triple ristretto (i.e. short) style.
+Since we opened, we have pulled all of our shots triple ristretto.
 We have been dedicated to pulling the best possible shots and unfolding the most pleasurable and diverse tasting experience.
 To do this we create a specific profile that makes each coffee shine.
 When we were pulling espresso only “ristretto” style, we used between 21 and 23 grams of coffee in the portafilter.
 The resulting volume was normally about 2 ounces.
 Most double espresso extractions use 14 to 16 grams of coffee to get 2 oz of liquid.

 The change we are making pertains to our approach to pulling the espresso in a way that brings out each and every note to the fullest.
 To do this, we are opening up the range of total grams and the weight of the coffee coming out to communicate more directly to each coffee and roast.
-We are putting more power into the hands of our baristas to determine what would work best for each blend on that particular day – depending on roast date, grams of coffee used, taste profile, and even the weather.
-The logic behind this change is partly because many roasters are changing their approach to the way they roast for blends and single origins.
+We are putting more power into the hands of our baristas to determine what works best for each coffee on that particular day – depending on roast date, grams of coffee used, taste profile, and even the weather.
+Many roasters are changing their approach to the way they roast for blends and single origins.
 We are communicating and staying in tune with that while remaining true to our love of terroir and the tasting experience.

 At the top of our game each barista pairs coffees with ingredients and makes micro-changes in extraction to suit all of the above factors, with an awareness of flavor, grams in and out in an ongoing attention to taste.